transloadit/uppy/packages/@uppy/store-default/README.md

 ```

 Alternatively, you can also use this package in a pre-built bundle from
-Transloadit’s CDN: Edgly.
-In that case `Uppy` will attach itself to the global
+Transloadit’s CDN: Smart CDN.
+In that case `Uppy` will attach itself to the
-`window.Uppy` object.
+global `window.Uppy` object.
 See the
 [main Uppy documentation](https://uppy.io/docs/#Installation) for instructions.

 ## Documentation